Even though babies only need really small amounts of vitamins in their diet, they are vital to many of the processes within the body such as:

 • The use of energy by muscles and other organs

-• Protection of cells and tissue from the oxidative effects of free radicals (see ‘Antioxidants’)
+• Protection of cells and tissues from the oxidative effects of free radicals (see ‘Antioxidants’)

 You’ll find a healthy balanced diet contains everything your little one needs.
 One way to do this is to give them a daily diet made up of all the colours of the rainbow – yellow for starchy foods, brown for meats and/or legumes (beans and lentils) and reds, greens, yellows, purples and oranges for vegetables and fruit.